Reasons Your Hair May Be Falling Out

 How do harsh styling practices affect your hair?

-Frequent use of harsh styling practices can cause breakage and hair loss.
+Frequent use of harsh styling practices can cause breakage and make hair fall out.
 Some of the most damaging styling practices include:

 - Tight hair styles such as ponytails, braids or buns worn for extended periods of time